wharton/drf-excel/README.md

 }
 ```

-When no `label` is passed, `drf-renderer-xlsx` will display the key name in the header.
+When no `label` is passed, `drf-excel` will display the key name in the header.
 `formatter` is also optional and accepts a function, which will then receive the value it is mapped to (it would receive "Sometimes" and return "Sometimes!!!" in our example).

 ### Custom mappings